Expert covariational reasoning resources in physics graphing tasks: Background

 In mathematics education research, covariational reasoning is defined broadly as reasoning about how two or more quantities vary with respect to one another \cite{Thompson2017}.
 It has been studied in the context of mathematics for several decades, and is an essential tool for reasoning about a relationship between two or more quantities \cite{Thompson1994ImagesCalculus, Confrey1995, Saldanha1998Re-thinkingVariation, Carlson2002ApplyingStudy, Moore2013, Castillo-Garsow2013, Johnson2015TogetherChange, Hobson2017, Thompson2017, Paoletti2018, Ely2019, BYERLEY2019100694}.
-Mathematics education researchers Carlson et al. developed a framework of \emph{mental actions} (MA) and associated behaviors that effectively operationalizes covariational reasoning, and has been used by researchers to investigate covariational reasoning in student and expert statements \cite{Carlson2002ApplyingStudy,Thompson2017, Hobson2017, Jones2022MultivariationReasoning}.
-This original framework was based on results from a study in 1998 into undergraduate and graduate students reasoning about function \cite{Carlson2002ApplyingStudy, Carlson1998}.
-The framework was revised in 2017 \cite{Thompson2017}, and summarized by Jones in 2022 \cite{Jones2022MultivariationReasoning}.
-We find Jones' simplified and streamlined framework was most productive for our analysis \cite{Jones2022MultivariationReasoning}, and a slightly modified version is shown in Table~\ref{tab:StevensSummary}.
+Mathematics education researchers Carlson et al. developed a framework of \emph{mental actions} and associated behaviors that operationalizes covariational reasoning, which has been revised several times based on continued research \cite{Carlson2002ApplyingStudy, Thompson2017, Jones2022MultivariationReasoning}.
+We find Jones' simplified and streamlined framework is most productive for our analysis \cite{Jones2022MultivariationReasoning}, and a slightly modified version is shown in Table~\ref{tab:StevensSummary}.
+In this paper, we refer to these as the mathematics mental actions (MMA).

-Physics education researchers describe student reasoning about change using the language of proportional reasoning \cite{Boudreaux2015, HankyPanky, Maloney2010NTIPERs:Mechanics, Sherin2001HowEquations} and scaling \cite{Arons1976CultivatingCourse, Trowbridge1981InvestigationDimension, Bissell2022IllustratingLaw}.
-In the context of covariational reasoning, we argue that proportional reasoning is a \emph{linear version} of covariation and that scaling could be described in the language of the mathematics covariational reasoning framework as Mental Action 4: Chunky Continuous, in which one might ask ``if I double this, what happens to that?''
-Physics education research has already begun to benefit from integrating the language of covariational reasoning in investigations into mathematical modeling in physics \cite{Taylor2018SoKinematics, Emigh2019, Olsho2022CharacterizingModeling, May2021StudentsStudy, AkinyemiSolutionStudents}.
-Incorporating the language of covariation has thus far been useful in physics education research, and we suggest this may be because it allows for descriptions of reasoning about change across a wide variety of continuous, functional relationships between two or more quantities \cite{Jones2022MultivariationReasoning}.
+Physics education researchers often describe student reasoning about related changes using the language of proportional reasoning \cite{Boudreaux2015, HankyPanky, maloney2010NTIPERs:Mechanics, Sherin2001HowEquations} and scaling \cite{Arons1976CultivatingCourse, Trowbridge1981InvestigationDimension, Bissell2022IllustratingLaw}.
+In the context of covariational reasoning, we argue that proportional reasoning is a \emph{linear version} of covariation and that scaling aligns with the fourth MMA: Chunky Continuous, in which one might ask, ``if I double this, what happens to that?'' (see Table~\ref{tab:StevensSummary}).